Karthi: 2008–2011: Break after Paruthiveeran

-In October 2006, Karthi signed his second project under Selvaraghavan's direction, Idhu Maalai Nerathu Mayakkam, which was supposed to be a romance film, featuring Sandhya as the female lead.
-Karthi's character was a " ... sophisticated upmarket stylish guy ... ".
-Selvaraghavan abandoned that project and in July 2007, he announced the production of an action-adventure film titled Aayirathil Oruvan, with Karthi in the lead role.
+He announced the production of an action-adventure film titled Aayirathil Oruvan, with Karthi in the lead role.
 Filming began later that year and was expected to be completed by February 2008.
 The producers planned to release it in mid-2008, but production was delayed and filming continued until early 2009.
-He had agreed to play the lead character in Linguswamy's next film Paiyaa, in September 2007.
-Because of the slow progress of Aayirathil Oruvan, Paiyaa was postponed several times.
+He had agreed to play the lead character in Linguswamy's next film Paiyaa but was postponed several times.
 He later said that he became anxious because he received several film offers, but could not work on them because he needed to maintain the continuity of his looks.
 During the filming of Aayirathil Oruvan, producer R.Ravindran complained that Karthi was trying to change his look and move on to Paiyaa before finishing his commitments.

 Aayirathil Oruvan was released in early 2010.
 Karthi's portrayal of a chief coolie was often compared to that in his debut film.
-Sify called Karthi's performance " ... a scream.", and said, "Right from his introduction scene till the end, he is lovable and provides humour.", and that he had " ... made a sensational comeback ... ".
+Sify called Karthi's performance "a scream" and said: "Right from his introduction scene till the end, he is lovable and provides humour", and that he had "made a sensational comeback".

 In April 2010, Linguswamy's Paiyaa released.
 A romantic road-trip film, featuring an album by Yuvan Shankar Raja, it was very successful.
 For the first time, he enacted a character that lives in an urban area.
 He said that he accepted the film because he desperately wanted to play a cool dude on screen.
-Karthi's performances in Aayirathil Oruvan and Paiyaa earned him further nominations at the 58th Filmfare Awards South in the Best Actor category.
-Both films were dubbed into Telugu as Yuganiki Okkadu and Aawara, respectively, and were successful.